-Instead of thinking about the web as files, Conifer works with sessions.
+Instead of thinking about the web as remote files, Conifer works with sessions.
 During a session, requests sent by the browser and responses from the web are captured while you are interacting with sites.
 Sessions are the smallest unit of data in Conifer.
 A collection typically contains multiple captured sessions.